506th Infantry Regiment (United States)

 The 506th Infantry Regiment, originally designated the 506th Parachute Infantry Regiment (506th PIR) during World War II, is an airborne light infantry regiment of the United States Army.
 Currently a parent regiment under the U.S. Army Regimental System, the regiment has two active battalions: the 1st Battalion, 506th Infantry Regiment (1-506th IR) is assigned to the 1st Brigade Combat Team, 101st Airborne Division, and the 2nd Battalion, 506th Infantry Regiment (2-506th IR) is assigned to the 3rd Brigade Combat Team, 101st Airborne Division.

 The regiment served with the 101st Airborne Division in World War II.
 Regimental elements have served with the 101st in Vietnam, Iraq, and Afghanistan.
-Regimental elements have also served in peacetime with the 2nd Infantry Division, and deployed to Operation Iraqi Freedom.
+Regimental elements have also served in peacetime and in Iraq with the 2nd Infantry Division.

-The World War II actions of the regiment's Company E ("Easy Company") were portrayed in the 2001 HBO miniseries Band of Brothers.
+The World War II actions of E Company ("Easy Company") of the regiment's 2nd Battalion were portrayed in the 2001 HBO miniseries Band of Brothers.

 History

 World War II

 The regiment was initially formed during World War II at Camp Toccoa, Georgia, in 1942 where it earned its nickname, "Currahees", after the camp's Currahee Mountain.
-Paratroopers in training ran from Camp Toccoa up Currahee Mountain and back with the shout "three miles up, three miles down!".
+Paratroopers in training ran from Camp Toccoa up Currahee Mountain and back with the shout "three miles up, three miles down!"
+(5 km up, 5 km down).
 The Cherokee word, which translates to "Stand Alone", also became the unit's motto.
 Members of the unit wear the spade (♠) symbol on the helmet outer and the Screaming Eagle patch (indicating membership in the 101st Airborne Division) on the left sleeve.
 Its first commanding officer was Colonel Robert F. Sink, and the 506th was sometimes referred to as the "Five-Oh-Sink".
 On 10 June 1943, the 506th Parachute Infantry Regiment officially became part of the 101st Airborne Division, commanded by Major General William Lee, the "father of the U.S. Army Airborne".

 Sink read in Reader's Digest about a Japanese Army unit that held the world record for marching.
 Sink believed his men could do better, so he marched the regiment from Camp Toccoa to Atlanta: 137 mi in 75 hours and 15 minutes, including 33.5 hours of actual marching.
 Only 12 of the 2nd Battalion's 556 enlisted men failed to complete the march.
 All 30 officers completed it, including 2nd Battalion commander Major Robert Strayer.
 Newspapers covered the march; many civilians turned out to cheer the men as they neared Five Points.
 In Atlanta, they boarded trains for Airborne School in Fort Benning, Georgia.

-The 506th would participate in three major battles during the war: D-day landings, Operation Market Garden, and the Battle of the Bulge.
-(They would have participated in Operation Varsity, but SHAEF decided to use the 17th Airborne Division instead.)
+The 506th would participate in three major battles during the war: D-Day landings, Operation Market Garden, and the Battle of the Bulge.
+They would have participated in Operation Varsity, but SHAEF decided to use the 17th Airborne Division instead.